DrCopyPaste/RecNForget/README.md

 - allow disabling some hotkeys explicitly (decreasing the amount of hotkeys, the listener has to listen to)

 # Nice to haves in future releases
-- Program can run in background as a windows process listening to keystrokes (maybe only allow if some visual or audio feedback for start/stop recording is active - to not make this a spyware)
+- program can run in background as a windows process listening to keystrokes (maybe only allow if some visual or audio feedback for start/stop recording is active - to not make this a spyware)
 - suppress not allowed characters for filenames
 - include how-to-build-file (maybe batch with msbuild)